 The Census Bureau surveys all federally recognized American Indian areas, governmental counties (and equivalent areas), incorporated places, and governmental minor civil divisions (MCDs).
 This survey includes approximately 40,000 entities and is conducted every year to provide the geographic support needed for the American Community Survey.
 The number of entities included in the BAS in a particular year may vary after 2010 depending on funding and the needs of the Census Bureau in fulfilling the requirements for its censuses and surveys.

 As part of our geographic partnership program, the Census Bureau has entered into several agreements with state and county governments.
 These agreements most commonly modify the list of entitites invited to participate in the survey, where knowledge of local areas identifies only those governments known to have boundary changes.
-Alaska, Georgia, Kentucky, Maine, Massachusetts, Michigan, Minnesota, Utah, Wisconsin, and Puerto Rico currently have agreements with the Census Bureau.
-For a list of county agreements, please email email@example.com.
+Alaska, Georgia, Kentucky, Lousiana, Maine, Massachusetts, Michigan, Minnesota, Utah, Wisconsin, and Puerto Rico currently have agreements with the Census Bureau.
+For a list of county agreements, please go to the County Consolidations Agreement page.

-If your entity does not have any changes to report for this BAS cycle, you may notify the Census Bureau by e-mailing firstname.lastname@example.org, phoning 1-800-972-5651, returning the Annual Response Form, or returning the paper No Change Postcard that was included in your BAS package.
+If your entity does not have any changes to report for this BAS cycle, you may notify the Census Bureau by Responding Online, e-mailing email@example.com, or phoning 1-800-972-5651.
 If you choose to notify the Census Bureau via e-mail, please type "no boundary changes" in the subject heading and provide the following contact information for your Highest Elected Official and, if different, the BAS contact:

 There are various ways to respond to the BAS.
 The Response Methods page provides further information.